 In this paper we are only considering the improvements of anomaly correlation due to interactive soil moisture, and so we will refer to soil moisture sensitivity only in areas where the anomaly correlation has improved.
-It should be noted that the masked areas in Figure 2 include regions where the model anomaly correlation was harmed by interactive soil moisture.
-In fact, the decrease in anomaly correlation in the areas where there is a significant decrease with the interactive ensemble is only about 10% less than the average increase in anomaly correlation in the areas where there is a significant does only slightly more good than harm.
+It should be noted that the masked areas in Fig. 2 include regions where the model anomaly correlation was reduced when using interactive soil moisture.
+In fact, the decrease in anomaly correlation in the areas where there is a significant decrease with the interactive ensemble is only about 10% less than the average increase in anomaly correlation in the areas where there is a significant increase.
+In other words, the use of interactive soil moisture results in only very modest improvements in the global anomaly correlation.
 We assume that many of the decreases in anomaly correlation are likely due to model error.
 The details of the exact causes of the decreases are beyond the scope of this paper.
-Also, it should be noted that by looking at the point-wise anomaly correlation, we are focusing on the local effects of soil moisture on temperature.
+Also, it should be noted that by looking at the pointwise anomaly correlation, we are focusing on the local effects of soil moisture on temperature.

-The areas that are sensitive to soil moisture include Northeastern Australia in January and February, the Sahara in March and April, Europe, Southeastern Africa, and Brazil in May and June, Western Australia, Northwestern Russia, Argentina and Western Canada in July and August, and Indo-China in September and October.
-In all the areas listed the difference in anomaly correlation in the majority of the region is significant at the 95% level based on a t-test (with the exception of Southeastern Africa, which will be discussed later).
-Other differences seen in figure 2 are either very small or not significant based on the t-test.
+Looking at Fig. 2, the areas that are sensitive to soil moisture include northeastern Australia in January and February; the Sahara in March and April; Europe, southeastern Africa, and Brazil in May and June; Western Australia, northwestern Russia, Argentina, and western Canada in July and August; and Indo-China in September and October.
+In all the areas listed the difference in anomaly correlation in the majority of the region is significant at the 95% level based on a t test (with the exception of southeastern Africa, which will be discussed later).
+Other differences seen in Fig. 2 are either very small or not significant based on the t test.
 All the above regions will be discussed in this section, with the exception of the Sahara, due to its extreme conditions.
-In addition to the regions listed above, there are two areas that do not appear to have soil moisture sensitivity while it would be expected from previous studies.
-Specifically, Yang et al (2004), Koster et al (2004) and others have seen sensitivity to soil moisture in the South-Central U.S., and Koster et al (2004), Thiaw and Mo (2005), and others have seen sensitivity to soil moisture in the African Sahel.
-We will look at the South-Central United States in May and June and the Sahel in July and August in more detail in light of these studies.
+In addition to the regions listed above, there are two areas that do not appear to have soil moisture sensitivity though it would be expected from previous studies.
+Specifically, Yang et al. (2004), Koster et al. (2004), and others have seen sensitivity to soil moisture in the south-central United States, and Koster et al. (2004), Thiaw and Mo (2005), and others have seen sensitivity to soil moisture in the African Sahel.
+We will look at the south-central United States in May and June and the Sahel in July and August in more detail in light of these studies.